jakpark/todo/README.md

 I have not committed .env to my source code but it involves a dotenv variable to allow my app to connect to Postgres database.
 Otherwise you'll find migrations not working or any other way to access the server not working.

+OK, now I realize the env file doesn't do anything when everything is set to TRUST.

+That's a later problem to fix.

+TODO:
+☑ Get app responding to HTTP
+☑ POST api successful and returns created object
+☒ BROKEN env files for database auth
+☐
+☐